Dhruv1777/Renewable_Energy_Analysis/README.md

 The study focuses on the following predictors:

 Access to Electricity (% of population)
-Terrestrial and Marine Protected Areas (% of total territorial area) Investment in Energy with Private Participation (current US$) Gini Index (a measure of income inequality)
+Investment in Energy with Private Participation (current US$) Gini Index (a measure of income inequality)
 GDP (current US$)